 3. Parking Permits

-All Motor Vehicles on University Sites must display a valid parking Permit on the front windscreen.
+All Motor Vehicles on University Sites must display a valid parking Permit (for example, on the front windscreen).

 At Academic Sites this is from 0800 hours unless parking in the Pay and Display or the Reserved Visitors' Car Park.